-The obstacle detection radars for rotorcraft use cannot be used by un-manned rotorcrafts at the moment since pilots need to verify the information directly by themselves.
+The obstacle detection radars for rotorcraft use cannot be used by un-manned rotorcrafts at the moment since pilots need to verify visually the information directly by themselves.
 The application is also connected to the GNSS positioning information available at the rotorcraft, so that automatic deactivation is ensured when approaching and flying into a defined protection zone around a radio astronomy telescope.

 Wireless Industrial Applications